Most people find they need help from other people to make a full recovery.

 On the other hand, you may feel you don’t have this support.
 You may find it hard to talk to people around you because they are grieving too and experiencing different emotions at different times.
 You may feel these people aren’t close enough or don’t understand you.

 People around you might want to help you but not know where to start.

-If you are having difficulty communicating with people around you, it may help to read this book together.
+If you are having difficulty communicating with people around you, it may help to read this online guide together.
 This can help explain feelings and make it easier to support each other.